mazurov/IntelProfilerExample/README.md

   double myatan();
 ```

-, that we would like to profile.
+, and  we would like to profile them.
 Execution of this functions depends on
 name of algorithm.

 ```cpp